 - 1. Administrative:

 - a.
 Welcome and Apologies

 - b.
 Introductions of newly represented organisations

 - c.
 Actions from last meeting

 - d.
 Membership

 - 2. General Knowledge Share

 - a.
 Government and Regulatory Update

 - b.
 Opportunity for clarification on the industry updates as received in advance

 - c.
 Hot or emerging topics open session

 - d.
 NQMS Update

 - e.
 Standards

 - 3. Specific Knowledge Share

 - a.
 Presentation: Estelle Dehon KC Cornerstone Barristers "Overview and implications of the Supreme Court's decision in Finch"

+- and implications of the Supreme Court's decisio

 - b.
 Question and Answers

 - 4. Update and Discussion: National Brownfield Forum Task and Finish Group to map brownfield development policies and regulatory aspects

 - 5. AOB

 - a.
 Geoscience Alliance

 - 6. Date of next meeting